Self Erasure ☁️ dark quality View in explorer

 A series of questions and answers between the lay follower Visākha and bhikkhunī Dhammadinnā that clarify subtle yet important aspects of the teachings.
 Topics covered include personal existence, Noble Eightfold Path, intentional constructs, attainment of cessation of perception and what is felt, felt experience, underlying tendencies and various counterparts.

-The Buddha describes the three kinds of craving - 1) craving for sensual pleasures, 2) craving for becoming, and 3) craving for non-becoming.
+The Buddha describes the three kinds of craving - 1.) craving for sensual pleasures, 2.) craving for existence, and 3.) craving for non-becoming.

 After his full awakening, the Buddha surveys the world, seeing beings aflame with passion, aversion, and delusion.
 He reflects on the nature of the world and the suffering inherent in existence.
 By seeing the world as it truly is, he points to the path of liberation.